 - 11 April 1988 and replaced all remaining supplementary benefit single payments and some urgent needs payments.
 Regulations were introduced in November 1988 which provided for payments to be made to certain Income Support customers following a period of cold weather, enhanced by further regulations in November 1991 to include payments when cold weather is forecast.
-The Winter Fuel Payments scheme was introduced by the Department under Regulations made in exercise of powers conferred by Section 134 (2) of the Social Security Contributions and Benefits (Northern Ireland) Act 1992, which came into operation on 16 January 1998. - 2.3 Payments from the Fund are split into two broad categories, regulated and discretionary.
-Regulated payments are Maternity Expenses, Funeral Loans, Cold Weather Payments and Winter Fuel Payments and are demand led.
+The Winter Fuel Payments scheme was introduced by the Department under Regulations made in exercise of powers conferred by Section 134 (2) of the Social Security Contributions and Benefits (Northern Ireland) Act 1992, which came into operation on 16 January 1998.
+The Social Fund Winter Fuel Payments (Temporary Increase) Regulations (Northern Ireland) 2022 become operational on 19th September 2022.
+The Regulations provide a legislative basis to increase the amount payable to those eligible for the 2022-2023 Winter period. - 2.3 The Child Funeral Fund was established under the Social Fund (Child Funeral Fund) Regulations (Northern Ireland) 2022 in May 2022.
+It is a scheme to provide a one-off lump sum payment for a basic funeral of a child under the age of 18 or stillborn after the 24th week of pregnancy. - 2.4 Payments from the Fund are split into two broad categories, regulated and discretionary.
+Regulated payments are Maternity Expenses, Funeral Loans, Cold Weather Payments, Winter Fuel Payments and Child Funeral Fund payments and these are demand led.
 Discretionary payments comprise Budgeting Loans: these are demand led and cash limited.
 All payments are made subject to relevant qualifying conditions being met.
 From October 1996 Jobseeker's Allowance (Income Based), which replaced Income Support payable to the unemployed, became a qualifying benefit for Social Fund payments.
-In September 2017 Universal Credit was introduced in Northern Ireland: this benefit is a qualifying benefit for certain categories of Social Fund payments.
+In October 2008 Employment and Support Allowance was introduced and became a qualifying benefit for Social Fund payments.
+In September 2017 Universal Credit was introduced in Northern Ireland; this benefit is a qualifying benefit for certain categories of Social Fund payments.

-- 2.4 Legislation was introduced with effect from April 1998 that allowed the recovery of Social Fund overpayments. - 2.5 The Welfare Reform (NI) Order 2015 provided for the abolition of certain elements of discretionary Social Fund and the introduction of a new Discretionary Support Scheme.
+- 2.5 Legislation was introduced with effect from April 1998 that allowed the recovery of Social Fund overpayments. - 2.6 The Welfare Reform (NI) Order 2015 provided for the abolition of certain elements of discretionary Social Fund and the introduction of a new Discretionary Support Scheme.
 The Discretionary Support Scheme went live on the 28th November 2016 and Community Care Grants and Crisis Loans were replaced with locally based support.
-Discretionary Support (DS) loans and grants are not administered under Social Fund legislation and are not part of the Social Fund White Paper Account.
-The DS loans and expenditure amounts are included in the 2021-22 DfC Annual Report and Accounts.
+Discretionary Support (DS) loans and grants are not administered under Social Fund legislation

+- and are not part of the Social Fund White Paper Account.
+The DS loans and expenditure amounts are included in the 2022-23 DfC Annual Report and Accounts.
 Crisis Loan recoveries continue to be received by the Department.
-These recoveries are no longer fund Social Fund expenditure and are not included within the Social Fund Receipts and Payments account.
-The Crisis Loan balances are included within the 2021-22 DfC Annual Report and Accounts.

-- 2.6 Social Fund Budgeting Loans will remain until they are replaced by Budgeting Advances payable under claims to Universal Credit. - 2.7 As part of the implementation of Universal Credit which started in September 2017 the Department initiated the transfer of Social Fund Loan balances from the Social Fund Computer System (SFCS) onto the Debt Manager Computer System
+These recoveries no longer fund Social Fund expenditure and are not included within the Social Fund Receipts and Payments account.
+The Crisis Loan balances are included within the 2022-23 DfC Annual Report and Accounts. - 2.7 Social Fund Budgeting Loans will remain until they are replaced by Budgeting Advances payable under claims to Universal Credit. - 2.8 As part of the implementation of Universal Credit in September 2017 the Department initiated the transfer of Social Fund Loan balances from the Social Fund Computer System (SFCS) onto the Debt Manager Computer System (DMCS).

-(DMCS).
 All Social Fund Budgeting Loan and Funeral Loan balances, regardless of the IT debt system used to manage the loan, are reflected within the figures produced in the Receipts and Payments account and the notes to these accounts.
 The Department will continue to monitor the impact of Welfare Reform changes on Social Fund benefit administration.